top of page

 SAY NO TO STATE-SPONSORED ABORTION

-• A $35 million state “backfill” to replace lost federal Medicaid funding for Planned Parenthood and affiliated abortion providers
+• $35 million to backfill lost federal Medicaid reimbursements to Planned Parenthood affiliates and related providers,

-• An increase to $30 million annually for the Reproductive Freedom and Equity Program, expanding taxpayer-funded abortion grants
+• $30 million annually for the Reproductive Freedom and Equity Program,

-• $15 million in continued capital and infrastructure funding for abortion providers, including facility upgrades and debt retirement under the Reproductive Health Care Improvement Program
+• $15 million in continued capital and infrastructure support for providers under the Reproductive Health Care Improvement Program.

 Comments